 A few years ago I was at my nephew’s birthday party.
 As most people do, the gift I made to him was a toy.
 When I saw that toy lending on the pile of other countless unused toys, it got stuck in my throat.
 I’ve realized that my gift has no chance to be appreciated because it’s useless.

 When we were children, most of our toys were household objects that stimulated our creativity and imagination.
 That is not to say children don’t need toys, but they don’t need so many.

 We forgot the purpose of a toy (to stimulate the mind to think and the body to stay active).
 They became simple entertainment object with little educational value.

-Is it your home like a maze, feels like a toys obstacle course you must navigate?
-Read this book, and make some space for you to breath and an encouraging learning environment for your children.
+Is it your home like a maze, feels like a toy obstacle course you must navigate?
+Read this book, and make some space for you to breathe and an encouraging learning environment for your children.

 - The Illustrated Guide to The Life-Changing Magic of Tidying Up by Marie Kondo

 - Zero Waste Home: The Ultimate Guide to Simplifying Your Life by Reducing Your Waste by Bea Johnson

 - The Year of Less: How I Stopped Shopping, Gave Away My Belongings, and Discovered Life is Worth More Than Anything You Can Buy in a Store by Cait Flanders